HOME WISE Uranium Project > Calculators > External Radiation Dose Calculator >

 Note: For "auto select", the buildup data for the layer material is used, if available; otherwise the buildup data for an estimated effective atomic number of the layer material is used.

-Graph Detail: Show total situation
+Show total situation

-Check to show total view of the situation defined by the Geometry Parameters, in case outer parts of volume source or shields are cut off.
+Check to show total view of the situation defined by the Geometry Parameters, in case outer lateral parts of volume source or shields are cut off.

-Graph Detail: Show integration grid
+Show integration grid

 Check to show the grid defined by the integration step width/height entered under Geometry Parameters

-Graph Detail: Show dose color map
+Show dose color map

 Check to calculate dose values for the following raster of x and y positions and show the result as a coloured map.